An Order-Sensitive Conflict Measure for Random Permutation Sets: Introduction

-To fill this gap, this paper conducts an in-depth analysis of the conflict between RPSs from two different perspectives, RFS and DST, and focuses on the issue of RPS conflict measure under the DST view.
-Inspired by the RBO method, we define a conflict measure method between permutations, further extend it to the permutation mass function, and propose a non-overlap-based conflict measure method for RPS.
-Some numerical examples are used to demonstrate the behavior and properties of the proposed conflict measure method.
-The proposed method can effectively utilize the ordered information in the ordered focal set and overcome the shortcomings of existing methods.
-Moreover, it has a natural top-weighted property and allows decision-makers to choose different weights, parameters, and truncated depths based on their preferences or practical applications.
-It offers a valuable tool for managing conflicts in future multi-source information fusion tasks that involve order uncertainty information.
+To this end, this paper conducts an in-depth analysis of the conflict between RPSs from two distinct perspectives, RFS and DST, with a primary focus on the issue of RPS conflict measure under the DST view.
+Starting from observations of permutations, we first define a non-overlap-based conflict measure between permutations, then extend it to permutation mass functions, and finally develop an order-sensitive conflict measure for RPSs.
+The proposed method reformulates conflict in RPSs as an order-sensitive measure, rather than a binary judgment based solely on the presence of an intersection between focal elements.
+Numerical examples are presented to illustrate the behavior and properties of the proposed method.
+The results show that the proposed measure effectively exploits order information in ordered focal sets and overcomes limitations of existing approaches.
+In addition, it naturally exhibits a top-weighted characteristic and allows decision-makers to flexibly choose weights, parameters, and truncation depths according to practical requirements and preferences.
+Therefore, it provides a useful tool for handling conflict in future multi-source information fusion tasks involving order-uncertain information.